fmichonneau/francoismichonneau.net/_pages/hire-me.md

   Apache Arrow ecosystem tools.
 Experienced in creating interactive data applications using R Shiny, briding the gap between complex data and user-friendly interfaces.
-* **Problem Solver:** Leveraging my PhD in Life Sciences, I apply the scientific method to identify root causes, test hypotheses, and iterate towards optimal solutions.
+* **Problem Solver:** Leveraging my PhD in the Life Sciences, I apply the scientific method to identify root causes, test hypotheses, and iterate towards optimal solutions.
 * **Humble and Empathetic Leader:** I prioritize enabling the success of customers and team members, fostering a collaborative work environment.
 * **Growth Mindset:** Driven by curiosity and continuous learning, I actively